By Eyecare NG

 Major components of a comprehensive eye examination include:

-- Supplemental tests to clarify, confirm or rule out possible eye problems identified during the standard tests.
+- Supplemental tests – such as visual field test and ocular coherence tomography designed to clarify, confirm or rule out possible eye problems identified during the standard tests.

 Comprehensive eye examination is important for the prevention and early detection of eye conditions and diseases.
 It is the foundation for making your vision last a lifetime.